Neighbours: Characters

 Kylie Minogue starred as Charlene Robinson from 1986 to 1988 and again in 2022.

 In 1985, Neighbours started out with three households created by Watson – the Ramsays, the Robinsons and the Clarkes.
 Watson said that he wanted to show three families living in a small street, who are friends.
 Max Ramsay (Francis Bell), his wife Maria (Dasha Blahova) and their sons Shane (Peter O'Brien) and Danny (David Clencie) lived at No.24 Ramsay Street.
 Single father, Jim Robinson (Alan Dale) lived next door with his children, Paul (Stefan Dennis), Julie (Vikki Blanche), Scott (Darius Perkins) and Lucy (Kylie Flinker).
 His mother-in-law, Helen Daniels (Anne Haddy) also lived with him.
 Bachelor Des Clarke (Paul Keane) invited Daphne Lawrence (Elaine Smith) to live at No. 28 with him and they were later married.
 The Robinsons and the Ramsays had a long history in the street and they were often involved in an ongoing rivalry.
 When Network Ten picked up the show and revamped it, they brought in new and younger actors including Kylie Minogue as Charlene Mitchell and Jason Donovan, who replaced Darius Perkins as Scott Robinson.
 Many families, including the Alessi, Bishop, Hancock, Hoyland, Rebecchi, Scully, Timmins and Willis families have moved in and out of the street over the years.

 When storylines for certain characters become tired, the scriptwriters simply move one family out and replace it with a new one.
 By the time Neighbours concluded, Ramsay Street was a mixture of older characters like Paul Robinson (Stefan Dennis), Toadfish Rebecchi (Ryan Moloney), and Karl (Alan Fletcher) and Susan Kennedy (Jackie Woodburne), as well as newer characters such as the Canning and Brennan families.
 Watson originally wanted to show young people communicating with older people, which means that the cast is a mix of young actors in their teens or early 20s and older, more experienced hands.
-The last remaining original character, Helen Daniels, departed the show in 1997 due to the ill-health of Anne Haddy.
+The last remaining original character, Helen Daniels, departed the show in 1997 owing to the ill-health of Anne Haddy.
 In 2004, original cast member Stefan Dennis returned to Neighbours full-time as Paul Robinson.
 Paul was the only original character to be a regular in the series from this point until the final terrestrial episode.